Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Babtec is an extremely powerful software suite for creating, managing, and monitoring control plans.

-It has real-time monitoring capabilities and lets you track performance metrics and immediately spot deviations from established control limits.
+It has real-time tracking capabilities and lets you check performance metrics at any moment and immediately spot deviations from established limits.

 Visual Management: Enables quick identification of any deviations from expected performance levels through Kanban boards, checklists, or project progress reports.